-Advocates of water birth say that it is safe, offering Mom drug free pain relief and better oxygenation during labor and a calm, peaceful entrance into the world for baby as the warm water simulates the intrauterine environment.
-In addition, the umbilical cord pulsates longer after a water birth, helping to remove damaged red blood cells from the baby’s circulation which reduces the risk or neonatal jaundice.
+Advocates of water birth say that it is safe, offering Mom drug-free pain relief and better oxygenation during labor and a calm, peaceful entrance into the world for baby as the warm water simulates the intrauterine environment.
+In addition, the umbilical cord pulsates longer after water birth, helping to remove damaged red blood cells from the baby’s circulation which reduces the risk of neonatal jaundice.

-I birthed all three of my children naturally in a freestanding birth center with only a midwife and a birthing assistant in attendance.
+I birthed all three of my children naturally in a birth center with only a midwife and a birthing assistant in attendance.
 I chose to use a birthing tub briefly during labor with my first child.
-I did experience some pain relief from the experience, and I was grateful to have the birthing tub available as an option during the challenging transition phase.
+I did experience some pain relief from the experience.
+I was particularly grateful to have the birthing tub available as an option during the challenging transition phase.

-The decision to give birth in a tub is a lot more significant than the decision to labor in one, however, and if I had a do-over for that labor and delivery, I would forgo the water birthing tub even for pain relief purposes.
+The decision to give birth in a tub is a lot more significant than the decision to labor in one, however.

 The Toxic Effects of Water Birth Few Mothers Know About